omarnabikhan/text_editor/README.md

+Gim
+--
+Gim is a Vim implementation in Go.

+Motivation
+--
 Just for fun.
 I like Vim a lot, and text editors in general are fasincating to me.
 So I'm experimenting with implementing my own here, purely in Go.

 Here's a fun update: I can now reasonably edit, save, and work with this README all in my editor built from scratch!